 Coronavirus Impact on Italy’s Gambling Industry

-Coronavirus Impact on Italy's Gambling IndustryThe coronavirus had a negative impact on numerous businesses around the world and the gaming industry in Italy is no exception.
-Being one of the countries that took a serious hit from the virus, Italy suffered huge losses, including in the gaming sector.
+Coronavirus Impact on Italy's Gambling IndustryThe coronavirus had a negative impact on numerous businesses around the world, and the gaming industry in Italy was no exception.
+As one of the countries hit hardest by the virus, Italy suffered significant losses, including in the gaming sector.

-In 2019, the gambling industry enjoyed a peak in wagers, amounting to around 110 billion euros.
-The biggest contribution came from wagers placed on casino games and poker tournaments.
+In 2019, the gambling industry reached a peak in wagers, totaling about 110 billion euros.
+The largest share came from wagers placed on casino games and poker tournaments.
 The Gross Gaming Revenue (GGR) of the gambling market in Italy is estimated at 19.45 billion euros.
-Meanwhile, the tax revenues generated from gambling activities in the country are 11.4 billion euros.
+Meanwhile, tax revenue generated from gambling activities in the country amounted to 11.4 billion euros.

 The Gross Gaming Revenue of online gambling in Italy in 2019 reached roughly 1.8 billion euros.
-The biggest contribution came from bets made on online skill-based casino games and poker tournaments.
-This sector generated revenue of around 978 million euros.
-Sports betting also had a huge contribution with a revenue of 725 million euros generated in 2019.
+The biggest contribution came from bets placed on online skill-based casino games and poker tournaments.
+This sector generated about 978 million euros.
+Sports betting also made a significant contribution, generating 725 million euros in 2019.

-The Italian cities with the most gambling venues in 2018 include Naples, Rome, Milan, and other popular tourist destinations.
-The two leaders, however, are Naples with 1,037 gambling facilities and Rome with 904 gambling venues.
+Italian cities with the most gambling venues in 2018 included Naples, Rome, Milan, and other popular tourist destinations.
+The two leaders, however, were Naples with 1,037 gambling facilities and Rome with 904.
 Naples, Rome, and Milan were also the three Italian cities to generate the highest GGR from virtual sports in 2020.
-These are also the top three locations in 2020 where Italian punters placed the most sports bets at betting agencies, generating the highest GGR for this sector of the gaming market.
+These were likewise the top three locations in 2020 where Italian punters placed the most sports bets at betting agencies, generating the highest GGR for this segment of the gaming market.

-In mid-March 2020, however, more than 11,000 gambling venues in Italy were forced to shut down due to the lockdown period in the country.
-Although the original plan was to shut down gambling facilities until mid-April, the constantly increasing cases of COVID-19 in the country had the venues pause their operation until the middle of June.
-The gaming industry slowly started resuming its activity, operating under strict regulations that ensure everyone’s safety.
+In mid-March 2020, however, more than 11,000 gambling venues in Italy were forced to shut down because of the nationwide lockdown.
+Although the original plan was to close gambling facilities until mid-April, the continually rising number of COVID-19 cases in the country kept venues closed until mid-June.
+The gaming industry gradually resumed operations under strict regulations designed to ensure everyone’s safety.

-Unfortunately, as the coronavirus cases in Italy started increasing yet again towards the end of 2020, gambling venues were yet again forced to close down in an attempt to decrease the spread of the virus.
-This may lead to a further decline in the gaming revenue for 2020.
-Although the overall gaming industry may be suffering great losses due to the pandemic, the online gambling sector experienced a huge peak during the lockdown period.
+Unfortunately, as coronavirus cases in Italy began rising again toward the end of 2020, gambling venues were once more forced to close in an attempt to slow the spread of the virus.
+This may lead to a further decline in gaming revenue for 2020.
+Although the overall gaming industry has suffered significant losses because of the pandemic, the online gambling sector experienced a sharp uptick during the lockdown.

 Pandemic Restrictions Led to a Hike in Online Gambling